 What are some examples of how to eat to support a healthy metabolism?

 Some of the most important lifestyle and nutrition changes you can make for yourself to support your metabolism are the following:

-- Eat more, not less.
 The grand majority of the women that I have worked with over the years were eating around 1,200 calories a day before working with me.
 This is barely enough for a small child.
 If our energy out is consistently higher than our energy coming in, guess what slows down to keep us alive?
 Our metabolisms!
 As women, we should be aiming to eat at least 2,000 calories per day to fuel our cells well and keep our metabolisms healthy.
-Healthy metabolisms don’t just yield a happier and healthier body, they actually burn more fat too.
+Healthy metabolisms don’t just yield a happier and healthier body, they actually burn more fat, too.

-- Swap your cardio for strength training.
 The number one thing I would do if I wanted to slow down my metabolism would be cardio.
 When we regularly do cardio, our bodies directly adapt to that stress on our bodies.
 They adapt by decreasing the amount of energy (calories) burned during your workouts and throughout the rest of the day.
 This is why women typically see big changes at the beginning of a new cardio routine, then it slows to a halt and they can’t seem to lose any weight no matter what.
-This is because cardio suppresses your metabolism.
 The direct opposite of this is strength training.
 Strength training is incredible for your metabolism.
 When you regularly strength train the right way, you build lean muscle, and you burn more calories at rest.

 1/2 cup lightly flavored chicken bone broth (most store bought brands work great!)